runrig-coop/hedgerows/index.md

 contours.
 Upon closer inspection, each was internally quite diverse, containing fractious constituencies who held disparate motivations that were sometimes directly opposed to one other.
-Situated amidst the broader context of contemporary geopolitics, its even harder to ignore the diversity of ideology.
+Situated amidst the broader context of contemporary geopolitics, it's even harder to ignore the diversity of ideology.
 For the technologists, we see this most evidently in the contrasts between Indymedia and the Electronic Frontier Foundation.
 If the organic and local food movements correspond to one of these two fronts, it's undoubtedly the